RenatoUtsch/dotnvim/README.md

+# Deprecated

+This repository has been deprecated in favor of [RenatoUtsch/dotfiles](https://github.com/RenatoUtsch/dotfiles).
+I strongly encourage you to take a look at it, as it integrates vim with other terminal tools.

 # RenatoUtsch's dotnvim
 This is a distribution built for both vim8 and neovim, with extensibility and performance in mind.
 It is largely based on [spf13-vim](https://github.com/spf13/spf13-vim) and [bling.vim](https://github.com/bling/dotvim).